mades5/homebridge-vsx/README.md

 # homebridge-vsx-2 [![npm version](https://badge.fury.io/js/homebridge-vsx-2.svg)](https://badge.fury.io/js/homebridge-vsx-2)

-homebridge-vsx-2 is a plugin made for [homebridge](https://github.com/nfarina/homebridge), which allows switching on and off your Pioneer AV receiver.
+homebridge-vsx-2 is a plugin made for [homebridge](https://github.com/nfarina/homebridge), which allows switching on and off your Pioneer AV receiver and change the input channel.
 All AV receivers (VSX and SC), which work with the iControl AV5 App are supported.
+This work is derived from the original "hombridge-vsx" and is meant to be a drop-in replacement.

 ## Installation